 Travel Considerations

-One of the European ticks that can carry a disease called babesia has been established in the UK for many years, but has not previously been known to carry the babesia infection.
-However, in 2015 and 2016 there were some confirmed cases of Babesia in the UK in dogs that had not travelled to Europe prompting concerns that it could become established here if given the opportunity.
-Prompt identification and management of the affected local area seems to have helped reduce its transmission, but it is still an area for concern.
+One of the European ticks that can carry a disease called babesia has been established in the UK for many years but has not previously been known to carry the babesia infection.
+However, in 2015 and 2016 there were confirmed cases of Babesia in the UK in dogs that had not travelled to Europe prompting concerns that the disease could be established here if given the opportunity.
+Prompt identification and management of the affected area seems to have helped reduce its transmission, but it is still an area for concern.

 Lungworm in Dogs